aarneranta/chalmers-advanced-python/labs/lab1/lab1.md

 An input file in the expected format is [`tramlines.txt`](../data/tramlines.txt).
-The conversion needs a bit more processing than the previous function.
+It is a textual representation of timetables for each line, looking as
+follows:

+  1:
+  Östra Sjukhuset           10:00
+  Tingvallsvägen            10:01
+  Kaggeledstorget           10:03
+  Ättehögsgatan             10:03

+Thus, for each line, there is a section starting with the line number and a colon.
+After that, the stops are given together with times.
+For simplicity, each line starts from time 10:00.
+We are not interested in these times as such, but in the **transition times** between stops.
+Thus, for instance, the transition time between Tingvallsvägen and Kaggeledstorget is 2 minutes.
+We want to store these transition times in a non-redundant way, under the following assumptions:

+- transition times are independent of line, departure time and direction:
+  - the transition time from A to B is the same for all lines and departures
-Notice that some stop names are followed by numbers indicating the transition time from the previous stop.
+  - the transition time from B to A is the same as from A to B

-These numbers are ignored by this function, but will be used in the next one.
+Hence, we don't want to add transition times to the line dictionary, because this would lead to storing redundant information.

-The same function will use the same file to build, at the same time, a **time dictionary**, where
+Instead, when reading the file [`tramlines.txt`](../data/tramlines.txt), we simultaneously build a **time dictionary**, where

   - keys are stop names
   - values are dictionaries from stop names to numbers of minutes

-Here is an example:
+Here is an example of a time dictionary entry:

     {
-      "Vasaplatsen": {
+      "Tingvallsvägen": {
-         "Kapellplatsen": 2
+         "Kaggeledstorget": 2
       }
     }

-This information is extracted from the text lines

-    Vasaplatsen
-    Kapellplatsen 2
-    Chalmers

-where the number appended to a stop name indicates the transfer time between the stop on the previous line and this one.
-If no number is appended, the transfer takes 1 minute.
-The meaning of there three lines

-- the trip from Vasaplatsen to Kapellplatsen takes 2 minutes,
-- the trip from Kapellplatsen to Chalmers takes 1 minute (the default, when no number is given).

-It is enough to collect times in one direction, and only for transition times other than one minute.
-Thus no time *from* Kapellplatsen is needed, since the only possibilities are to Vasaplatsen (already covered) and to Chalmers (the default).
-Moreover, the time for each transfer need only be given once in the
-data: if some other tram line lists

-    Vasaplatsen
-    Kapellplatsen
-    Chalmers 2

-then the explicitly given times, 2 minutes for both transfers, are stored.

-The general idea with these data structures and functions is to **avoid redundancy**: every piece of information is given only once in the dictionaries.
+To summarize, the general idea with these data structures and functions is to **avoid redundancy**: every piece of information is given only once in the dictionaries.
 In particular,

 - the location of each stop is given only once, in the stop dictionary,